DorianDepriester/Elasticipy/docs/source/Tutorials/texture.rst

     <1.
 1. 1.> || [0, 0, 1]

-The other way is to use two (out the the three) Bunge-Euler angles to define the possible orientations (assuming that orientations are uniformly distributed over the angle left).
+The other way is to use two (out the the three) Bunge-Euler angles to define the possible orientations (assuming that orientations are uniformly distributed over the remaining angle).
 E.g.:

     >>> fibre_phi2 = FibreTexture.from_Euler(phi1=0., Phi=0.)
     >>> fibre_phi2